jango-blockchained/handover/README.md

 may have `qname-minimisation` set, which means the resolver begins its recursion by ONLY querying the TLD (as opposed to sending the full query string).
-To deal with this, if the plugin detects a NS pointing to `.eth` or `._eth` but does not have a full query string (i.e. only one label, `.badass`) the plugin returns an empty response with SOA.
-This tricks the recursive resolver into making a new request with the full query string (i.e. `certified.badass`).
+To deal with this, if the plugin detects a NS pointing to `.eth` or `._eth` but does not have a full query string (i.e. only one label, `.shrtr`) the plugin returns an empty response with SOA.
+This tricks the recursive resolver into making a new request with the full query string (i.e. `certified.shrtr`).

 ## Future Work